ZeyrinPixel/CelestialWeave/readme.md

 - **Resting Giants:**
   - A vibrant, surreal overworld where lush vegetation grows and large, pale "spinal" structures cut through the main landscape.
   - Descend beneath the colorful surface into massive, treacherous caverns that offer a stark, nightmarish contrast to the beauty above.
+- **Voidlands:**
+  - A decaying archipelago of fractured islands drifting aimlessly over the void.

 *More biomes and structures are planned for future updates.
 Feedback is welcome!*